DevExpress/devextreme-documentation/concepts/05 UI Components/LinearGauge/10 Visual Elements/40 Scale Ticks.md

 		}
     };

 Major ticks are visible by default.
-To display minor ticks, you need to set the **minorTick**.**visible** option to **true**.
-You can change the visibility of the major ticks using the same option within the **tick** configuration object.
+To display minor ticks, you need to set the **minorTick**.**visible** property to **true**.
+You can change the visibility of the major ticks using the same property within the **tick** configuration object.

 By default, scale ticks are generated automatically.
 If you are not satisfied with the automatically generated ticks, you can specify a custom interval for major and minor ticks.
-To do this, use the [tickInterval](/api-reference/20%20Data%20Visualization%20Widgets/BaseGauge/1%20Configuration/scale/tickInterval.md '/Documentation/ApiReference/UI_Components/dxLinearGauge/Configuration/scale/#tickInterval') and [minorTickInterval](/api-reference/20%20Data%20Visualization%20Widgets/BaseGauge/1%20Configuration/scale/minorTickInterval.md '/Documentation/ApiReference/UI_Components/dxLinearGauge/Configuration/scale/#minorTickInterval') options, respectively.
+To do this, use the [tickInterval](/api-reference/20%20Data%20Visualization%20Widgets/BaseGauge/1%20Configuration/scale/tickInterval.md '/Documentation/ApiReference/UI_Components/dxLinearGauge/Configuration/scale/#tickInterval') and [minorTickInterval](/api-reference/20%20Data%20Visualization%20Widgets/BaseGauge/1%20Configuration/scale/minorTickInterval.md '/Documentation/ApiReference/UI_Components/dxLinearGauge/Configuration/scale/#minorTickInterval') properties, respectively.

 #include common-demobutton with {
     url: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/Gauges/ScaleCustomTickInterval/"
 }

 If neither automatically generated ticks nor ticks with a custom interval fit your requirements, you can place major and minor ticks at specific scale values.
-Assign an array of required values to the [customTicks](/api-reference/20%20Data%20Visualization%20Widgets/BaseGauge/1%20Configuration/scale/customTicks.md '/Documentation/ApiReference/UI_Components/dxLinearGauge/Configuration/scale/#customTicks') or [customMinorTicks](/api-reference/20%20Data%20Visualization%20Widgets/BaseGauge/1%20Configuration/scale/customMinorTicks.md '/Documentation/ApiReference/UI_Components/dxLinearGauge/Configuration/scale/#customMinorTicks') option.
+Assign an array of required values to the [customTicks](/api-reference/20%20Data%20Visualization%20Widgets/BaseGauge/1%20Configuration/scale/customTicks.md '/Documentation/ApiReference/UI_Components/dxLinearGauge/Configuration/scale/#customTicks') or [customMinorTicks](/api-reference/20%20Data%20Visualization%20Widgets/BaseGauge/1%20Configuration/scale/customMinorTicks.md '/Documentation/ApiReference/UI_Components/dxLinearGauge/Configuration/scale/#customMinorTicks') property.

 	<!--JavaScript-->var gaugeOptions = {
 		scale: {